Please Upgrade Your Browser.

 If you're having gynaecological laparoscopy to diagnose a condition, you will usually have it done as a day-case procedure.
 This means you have the procedure and go home the same day.
 If you need to have a gynaecological laparoscopy to treat a condition, you will usually need to stay overnight.
 You will be invited to a pre-operative appointment with the nurse a few days before your procedure.

 If you're having a laparoscopy to diagnose your condition or because you have abdominal pain, your surgeon may go on to treat your condition during the procedure.
-He or she will talk to you about any possible treatment before your operation, and you will be asked to sign a consent form that includes the possible treatments.
+They will talk to you about any possible treatment before your operation, and you will be asked to sign a consent form that includes the possible treatments.

 What happens during a gynaecological laparoscopy